 Call analytics features we use to create content:

-- Keyword Level Call Tracking: Knowing which keywords are driving high converting phone calls can have a huge impact on your marketing ROI (like
+- Visitor Level Call Tracking: Knowing which keywords are driving high converting phone calls can have a huge impact on your marketing ROI (like

 66% lowered customer acquisition cost huge).
 This can be great for bidding on keywords in PPC campaigns, and also show you what keywords you should be writing about if you’d like to rank higher in search engine results.
 A focus on keywords allows you to optimize your entire content strategy.